How to clean roof repair

 4. 4

-Rinse the roof thoroughly with the garden hose to remove any remaining cleaning solution or debris.
+Rinse the roof thoroughly with a hose or pressure washer to remove any residual cleaning solution or debris.

 5. 5